-As businesses and other companies lifted the lockdown and resumed operations, the CDC and OSHA have set regulations and guidance to minimize the risk of exposure of the workers to the recent coronavirus.
+As businesses and other companies lifted the lockdown and resumed operations, the CDC and OSHA have set regulations and guidance to minimize the risk of exposure of workers to the recent coronavirus.
 With these regulations and protocols strictly enforced in the workplace, you will be able to prevent the resurgence of the virus and protect the lives of the workers, their families, and even the larger communities.

 Here are some ways you can do to help keep the people who work for you to stay safe and healthy.

-How To Keep Your Employees Safe in the Workplace during COVID-19
+How To Keep Your Employees Safe in the Workplace During COVID-19

 While vaccines are not available, avoiding exposure to the virus is the best way to prevent the infection.